Ford Mustang Mach-E

 The Ford Mustang Mach-E is a battery electric compact crossover SUV produced by Ford.
-The vehicle was introduced on November 17, 2019, and went on sale in December 2020 as a 2021 model.
-The vehicle uses the Mustang nameplate, with a Mach-E moniker which is inspired by the Mach 1 variant of the first-generation Mustang.
+Introduced on November 17, 2019, it went on sale in December 2020 as a 2021 model.
+The Mach-E is part of the Mustang series, with its name inspired by the Mach 1 variant of the first-generation Mustang.
 The car won the 2021 North American SUV of the Year Award.

 Overview

 During development, the Mustang Mach-E was originally teased as the Ford Mach 1, but was retracted after strong public opposition, with Ford CEO Jim Farley describing the name tease as an evaluation.

-Conventional door handles are absent on the Mustang Mach-E, and the vehicle instead features buttons that pop open the doors and a small door handle protruding from the front doors.
-Owners can use their smartphones as a key as well as a keypad built into the B-pillar.
+The Mach-E has buttons that open the doors, and a small door handle protruding from the front doors, instead of door handles.
+Smartphones, or a keypad built into the B-pillar, can be used as a key.